SnehaPawar22/GDSCWoW_Event/salesforce notes.md

 * Force.com is PAAS product which is used to develop application on top of salesforce.

 ### SAAS(Software as a service)
+* There is no need to dowload and install any software to the local machine there is no need of compiler or nothing, we can access through just internet and browser to use the application. ex:- salesforce
+* Salesforce is SAAS product.

+### IAAS(Infrastructure as a service)
+* Its used to get hardware things from the cloud environment. for ex:- If we have any heavy datasets to load, if we have less storage in our local machine it takes hours together or half a day to process the things but with cloud IAAS service by paying to that service we get a virtual machine where we can scale up to higher processor to execute our things.

+### What is Salesforce?
+---->Salesforce is a popular CRM tool for support, sales, and marketing teams worldwide.
+Salesforce services allow businesses to use cloud technology to better connect with partners, customers, and potential customers.

+### What is Trailhead?
+---->Trailhead is the free online learning platform from Salesforce.
+Learn in-demand skills, earn resume-worthy credentials, and connect to new career opportunities through the Trailblazer Community.
+Get Started for Free!!

+### What is Salesforce Org?
+---->S